Pumpkin spice latte meets hot chocolate in this warming and healthy recipe

-And because it‘s coffee free, everyone will be able to enjoy these yummy flavors no matter what time of day.
+It even contains a hidden vegetable, and because it‘s coffee-free, everyone will be able to enjoy these yummy flavors no matter what time of day.

 The recipe we present here was carefully crafted to have the least amount of fat and sugar possible, while still having the taste and texture of a real treat.

-However, if you don’t have any of the ingredients handy, you can easily substitute it for some of these choices:
+However, if you don’t have any of the ingredients handy, you can easily substitute it for some of the choices bellow:

-You can choose your preferred type of milk for this recipe.
+For this recipe, you can choose your preferred type of milk.

 Sweetener of choice

 Feel free to use the sweetener of choice.

 Any type of sugar and neutral tasting sugar-free sweeteners work wonderfully to make pumpkin spice hot cocoa.